-The science of hydrogen's climate warming effects How does hydrogen warm the climate?
+The science of hydrogen's warming effects

+How does hydrogen warm the climate?

-Around 30% of molecular hydrogen (H_2) emitted into the atmosphere chemically reacts with the naturally-occurring hydroxyl radical after a few years.
-This reaction ultimately increases the amounts of short-lived greenhouse gases including methane, tropospheric ozone, and stratospheric water vapor.1 What is hydrogen's warming potency?
+Around 30% of molecular hydrogen (H2) emitted into the atmosphere chemically reacts with the naturally-occurring hydroxyl radical after a few years.
+This reaction ultimately increases the amounts of short-lived greenhouse gases including methane, tropospheric ozone, and stratospheric water vapor.1

+What is hydrogen's warming potency?

-Recent advancements in chemistry-climate modeling have led to quantification of hydrogen's full atmospheric warming effects using multiple models-leading to a doubling of earlier warming potency estimates.
-The latest science suggests that hydrogen emissions are 30-40 times more powerful at trapping heat over the following 20 years than carbon dioxide for equal mass, and 8-12 times more powerful over a 100-year period.1 How robust is the science?
+Recent advancements in chemistry-climate modeling have led to guantification of hydrogen's full atmospheric warming effects using multiple models-leading to a doubling of earlier warming potency estimates.
+The latest science suggests that hydrogen emissions are 30-40 times more powerful at trapping heat over the following 20 years than carbon dioxide for equal mass, and 8-12 times more powerful over a 100-year period.1

+How robust is the science?

-Scientists from multiple academic and research institutions across the world are confident that hydrogen emissions warm the climate.1 At least 15 scientific publications over the past two decades, including an IPCC assessment report, have cautioned about the climate impacts of hydrogen emissions in the context of a potential hydrogen economy.2 How is hydrogen emitted?
+Scientists from multiple academic and research institutions across the world are confident that hydrogen emissions warm the climate.1 At least 15 scientific publications over the past two decades, including four IPCC assessment reports, have communicated this issue to varying degrees.2

+How is hydrogen emitted?

-Hydrogen (as H2) is emitted from natural and human systems.
+Hydrogen (as H_2) is emitted from natural and human systems.
 A current concern is that hydrogen emissions may considerably increase as the hydrogen energy industry is scaled up.
-Hydrogen is notoriously hard to hold on to and emitted throughout the value chain from operational releases and leakage.3 We need to start measuring emissions which will help us prevent and mitigate them through smarter designs and choices.
+Hydrogen is notoriously hard to hold onto and emitted throughout the value chain from operational releases and leakage.3 We need to start measuring emissions which will help us prevent and mitigate emissions through smarter designs and choices.

 History of the science